 Nutritional value of tomatoes

-Certainly, tomatoes are good for your eyesight, as they contain great amount of beta-carotene (up to 817 mcg per tomato).
-Beta-carotene is an important carotenoid for the health of the eyes.
-Only a few foods are rich in beta-carotene, though.
+Certainly, tomatoes are good for your eyesight, as they contain a great amount of beta-carotene (up to 817 mcg per tomato).
+Beta-carotene is an important carotenoid for good vision.
+Only a few foods are rich in beta-carotene.

 Above all, tomatoes are a good source of lycopene.
-Lycopene is a powerful antioxidant, linked to decreased rick of breast and prostate cancer.
+Lycopene is a powerful antioxidant that decreases the rick of breast and prostate cancer.

 How much vitamin C do we need daily?

-According to the National Institutes of Health, we need only 90 mg of vitamin C per day.
+According to the National Institutes of Health, we need only 90 mg of vitamin C a day.

 How much vitamin C in a tomato?

-Tomato is a good source of vitamin C. Just 100 gr of raw tomato contains 13.7 mg of vitamin C. That’s 15% DV (Daily Value).
+Tomato is a good source of vitamin C. Just 100g of raw tomato contains 13.7 mg of vitamin C. That’s 15% DV (Daily Value).

 Moreover, the vitamin C content of a: